libktx/ktx/style/README.md

 to write with static imports - while having the advantage of powerful code completion of your IDE of choice and validation at compile time.
 As long as you don't need to create assets at runtime with custom unpredictable IDs, we encourage you to store your drawables, fonts, colors and non-default styles names as enums to ensure complete safely at compile time.
+The advantage of using an `enum` over `object` with `String` properties is that you can easily extract a list of all values from an enum, while getting all fields from an object is not trivial.

 #### Migration guide